ionic-enterprise/tutorials/docs/mobile-security/device-check.md

 - `isDevelopment` - This is a boolean value used to specify which Apple API to use.
 Set it to `false` during testing with Testflight/Production.

 <Admonition type="warning">
-A typical error response you may from Apple's API is status code <b>400</b> with the text `Missing or badly formatted authorization token`.
-This is likely caused by the app may have been deployed to the device using XCode.
+A typical error response you may receive from Apple's API is status code <b>400</b> with the text `Missing or badly formatted authorization token`.
+This may have been by the app being deployed to the device using XCode.
 You must deploy your app to Testflight (or the Store) to get a `200` response code from Apple.
 </Admonition>

 ## Summary
-This covers our first use case of the Device Check API to validate that Apple knows about our device.
-We have **not** verfied that the app is untampered with (see [Asserting App Integrity](#asserting-app-integrity)).
+This tutorial has covered using the Device Check API to confirm that our App was recognized by Apple as having been installed from the App Store.
+We have **not** verfied that the app is untampered with.
+Doing so requires that we assert App Integrity, which is a topic that is not covered by this tutorial.

 ## Next Steps
 - **App Integrity** - To verify that app is not altered or distributed outside the App Store we need to use the [DCAppAttestService](https://developer.apple.com/documentation/devicecheck/dcappattestservice) class.
 Reading the detailed documentation from Apple will give a good sense of how much work is required to implement this.